Heath Slocum: Professional career

 In 2010, Slocum enjoyed a solid year.
 During the main portion of the season, he recorded four top-ten finishes, including a tie for 4th at The Players Championship.
 He ended up 46th in the FedEx Cup.
 Then he capped off his year in style during the Fall Series, winning the inaugural McGladrey Classic.
 Slocum held off Bill Haas by one stroke to earn the fourth title of his PGA Tour career.

 Slocum did not record any top-10 finishes on the PGA Tour in 2011.
 However, he finished 12th at the Arnold Palmer Invitational, 11th at the U.S. Open, 15th at the McGladrey Classic and 20th at the Children's Miracle Network Hospitals Classic, so he retained his card.
 In 2012 he had only three top-25 finishes and lost his PGA Tour card.
 Slocum returned to the PGA Tour Qualifying Tournament but came up just short of reclaiming a Tour card.

 In 2013, Slocum split time between the Web.com Tour and PGA Tour, performing poorly on both.
 He barely qualified for the 2013 Web.com Tour Finals, where he finished 8th at the Chiquita Classic and 17th at the Nationwide Children's Hospital Championship and Web.com Tour Championship, regaining a PGA Tour card for 2014.
 That season, he had a best result of fourth at the Wyndham Championship but only collected three top-25s, forcing him to return to the Web.com Tour Finals.
 Once again, though, Slocum saved his PGA Tour card, thanks to a tie for fourth at the Web.com Tour Championship.
 Slocum last played a full PGA Tour schedule in 2015, making six cuts in 22 events.

-Between 2016 and 2019, Slocum participated in a total of 19 PGA Tour events, making the cut just three times.
+Between 2016 and 2022, Slocum participated in a total of 22 PGA Tour events, making the cut just three times.
+In 2022 and 2023, Slocum was also active on the Korn Ferry Tour, playing 15 total events, but missed the cut in every tournament.